 As of today, there is only one study that has explored the language attitudes and ideologies of the entire Mallorcan population towards Catalan and Spanish.
 This study, by Aguiló-Mora and Lynch (2017), was carried out between 2011 and 2012, in the midst of the beginning of the controversial language reforms of the PP government aiming to encourage the islands’ entrance into the local and global marketplace.
 As mentioned earlier, a substantial portion of Balearic Islands’ inhabitants took to the streets to demonstrate their opposition to what they viewed as a veiled assault on the Catalan language.
-They study relied upon qualitative and quantitative data from 316 surveys and 20 personal interviews.
-Overall, the authors found four main positions as a response to the government’s ideological discourse at the time: (1) Catalan nationalist sentiment intensified among some sectors of the population; (2) while in others, Spanish centralism was strengthened; (3) secessionist positions towards Catalan in Catalonia increased in favor of considering Mallorcan as the natural language of the Balearic Islands; and (4) languages began to be perceived as financial resources in the face of the economic crisis.
+Relying on qualitative and quantitative data from surveys and interviews, the authors found four main positions as a response to the government’s ideological discourse at the time: (1) Catalan nationalist sentiment intensified among some sectors of the population; (2) while in others, Spanish centralism was strengthened; (3) secessionist positions towards Catalan in Catalonia increased in favor of considering Mallorcan as the natural language of the Balearic Islands; and (4) languages began to be perceived as financial resources in the face of the economic crisis.
 In addition, it was found that the sectors of society that showed a position contrary to that of the government and, therefore, defended a pro-Catalanist stance were students and teachers, young people, those who had Catalan as their first language, those with better skills in Catalan, those who consumed more cultural products in Catalan, and those with a higher level of education.
 On the contrary, those social sectors that aligned more with the ideology of the government and showed a pro-Spanish stance were the elderly, the retired, those who had Spanish as L1 and those born outside the Balearic Islands.
 Consequently, a lack of ideological unity was found within the Mallorcan society.

 Overall, it can be seen that the situation with respect to the linguistic uses and attitudes towards Catalan and Spanish in the Balearic Islands is complex.
 The society seems to be divided into two main sectors: those who show more favorable attitudes towards Catalan, and those who show more favorable attitudes towards Spanish.
 However, there seems to be a general consensus in both groups towards the benefits of bi-/multilingualism.
 Several factors such age, level of education, first language, place of residence, and political orientation, among others, seem to influence both the usage and the attitudes towards Catalan and Spanish.
 It should be noted, however, that the studies included in this literary review either provide data collected more than 10 years ago or from very specific groups of participants (college students, young people, etc.).
 In addition, none of these studies explored the specific case of Palma, the capital of the Balearic Islands and probably the region in the whole archipelago with the most linguistic variety.
 Consequently, the present study aims at being the first to explore the language attitudes and uses of the population of Palma towards Catalan and Spanish in order to identify the values attributed to each language as well as to determine which social variables have the most significant influence on the formation of linguistic attitudes.